 Recruiting isn’t broken.
 Recruiting is hard.
 Anyone building a team these days needs a unique set of skills just to hire efficiently.

 Recruitment as a skill needs to be recognised and developed.
-Recruiters that hire should be proud with what they do.
+Recruiters that hire should be proud what they do.
 Recruiting will get better if we share more with each other.
 Tech can’t fix our problem, we can.
 I believe it’s down to every member of the global recruiting community that recruitment is getting better.

 If we really want to fix recruiting, its up to all of us.